 45. Make your food last longer by knowing where to put it.
 Certain fruits, like bananas, give off ethylene gas, ripening surrounding produce faster.

 46. Set a food budget.
-Download the Illuminate™ app It can help you create and stick to a food budget (and other budgets too).
+Creating a Fulfill account can help you make and stick to a food budget (and other budgets too).

 47. Beware convenience packaging.
 Any time something is chopped, peeled, cut or individually packaged, there’s usually a price hike.
 Grate your own cheese, make your own carrot sticks, etc.